carolrizzi/CraftContext/README.md

 `/player set_health 20`

-The first portion of the command ("player") means that this command has to do with changing and/or consulting players' stuff.
+The first portion of the command ("player") means that this command has to do with changing and/or consulting players' attributes.
 The second part ("set_health") is the command itself, which is requesting to change the health level of the player who is typing the command.
 The last part is the set of parameters, which in case has only one parameter (the number 20), i.e., the new health level of the player.

 CraftContext's current version allows players to perform the following commands: